 );

-This approach looks clean and uses collection methods for preparing API response payloads.
+This approach is clean and uses collection methods to prepare the data for API responses.

 Collections and Eloquent Relationships